-I've got another holiday treat for you—Chocolate Dipped Graham Cracker Christmas Trees!
-This recipe was inspired by the Stauffer's Christmas graham cracker stars I have been eyeing since the hubs and I moved here 7 years ago!
-My version of this local holiday favorite combines homemade graham crackers that are cut out with a tiny Christmas tree cookie cutter, dipped in melted semi-sweet dark chocolate, and then topped with white nonpareils sprinkles!
+These Chocolate Dipped Graham Cracker Christmas Trees are homemade graham crackers dipped in melted semi-sweet dark chocolate, and then topped with white nonpareils sprinkles!
 They're a fun, easy, and delicious holiday treat to make and enjoy with your family and friends!

 ingredients needed: whole wheat flour, all-purpose flour, baking powder, baking soda, cinnamon, salt, unsalted butter, light brown sugar, grade A clover honey, full-flavor molasses, vanilla extract, and milk